Union Bank of Nigeria: Ownership

 Titan Trust Limited acquired 89.4 per cent interest in Union Bank from a pool of stakes from exiting major investors, including Atlas Mara and Union Global Partners Limited, but later upped the stake to 93.4 per cent.

 Branch network

 The bank maintains a vast network of interconnected branches in all Nigerian states.
 It was listed as the tenth of the 10 biggest banks in Nigeria.

 Management

-The bank's activities are supervised by the board of directors Yetunde Oni and Mannir Ringim.
+The bank's activities are supervised by the board of directors led by the Chairman, Bayo Adeleke alongside the Managing Director/ Chief Executive Officer, Yetunde Oni.
+Other sitting Executive Directors include Mannir Ringim, Taiwo Shote, and Kelechi Nwaoba.

-The management board is led by Yetunde Oni, who serves as the CEO and Managing Director and of the bank.
-She resumed as Managing Director and Chief Executive Office of the bank in January 2024.
+The management team is led by Yetunde Oni, who is the CEO and Managing Director since January 2024.

 Awards

 In 2022, the Global Finance Award for Best SME Bank in Nigeria.